Aleksander Lukin: Fictional character biography

 Aleksander Lukin was born in the Soviet village of Kronas in the late 1930s.
 His village is used as the Red Skull's base of operations during World War II.
 Soviet troops attempt to retake the town, assisted by the Western Allies' Invaders superhero team which include Captain America; Lukin's mother is killed during the battle.
 The Soviet forces' leader Vasily Karpov takes the orphaned Lukin in as his protege.

 In the ensuing decades, Lukin becomes a military general and an important figure in the Soviet military and the KGB.
-After Karpov's death, Lukin acquires many of his mentor's special projects developed over the decades, including the Winter Soldier.
-Lukin sells some of these devices to the highest bidders to raise funds, including to the Red Skull.
-Five years after later, the Red Skull recovers the reality-altering Cosmic Cube, only to be assassinated by the Winter Soldier on Lukin's orders.
+After Karpov's death, Lukin acquires many of his mentor's special projects developed over the decades, including the Winter Soldier (Bucky Barnes).
+Five years later, the Red Skull recovers the reality-altering Cosmic Cube, only to be assassinated by the Winter Soldier on Lukin's orders.
 Before his death, the Red Skull uses the Cosmic Cube to transfer his mind into Lukin's body.

 Lukin uses the Cosmic Cube to enrich his legitimate business front Kronas Corporation.
 But when, in a fit of rage, the Cosmic Cube harms one of his friends, Lukin has the Cosmic Cube sent away.
 After the Winter Soldier destroys the Cosmic Cube and regains his memories, Lukin and the Red Skull uneasily work together against their common foe Captain America, even as the Red Skull attempts to gain control of Lukin's body.
-The two plot to abduct Sharon Carter to attach to a machine that will bring back the time-displaced Steve Rogers, however, their captive rebels and destroys the machine.
-Arnim Zola's last-ditch maneuver transfers the Red Skull's consciousness into a robot, freeing Lukin from him.
-Lukin is killed by Carter immediately afterward.

-Lukin is later resurrected by his wife Alexa Lukin, with the help of Rasputin and Selene.
+After being killed by Sharon Carter, Lukin is resurrected by his wife Alexa Lukin, with the help of Rasputin and Selene.
 The Lukins join the Power Elite.
 As a side effect of his revival, the fragment of Red Skull's mind within Lukin is also revived.
-Lukin's mind and body are eventually taken over as the Red Skull's body decoy out of a base in Argentina before Revolution and the Thunderbolts kill him.
+Lukin's mind and body are eventually taken over as the Red Skull's body decoy out of a base in Argentina before he is killed by Bucky Barnes and the Thunderbolts.